wcimino/N1ago3/replit.md

 ## Overview

-N1ago is a system designed to receive and monitor webhooks from Zendesk Sunshine Conversations.
-Its primary purpose is to act as an attendance agent for credit-related inquiries.
+N1ago is a system designed to receive and monitor webhooks from Zendesk Sunshine Conversations, acting as an attendance agent for credit-related inquiries.
 It captures and stores all conversation data, displays real-time events on a React dashboard, and provides robust access control.
-The project aims to streamline customer interaction data management and provide a foundation for advanced customer service automation.
+The project aims to streamline customer interaction data management, provide a real-time overview of events, and serve as a foundation for advanced customer service automation, including AI-powered features for conversation summarization and product classification.
+The business vision is to enhance customer service efficiency and data utilization, offering significant market potential in automated support and customer insights.

 ## User Preferences